Siesta Key residents prepare to leave their home on the island | Siesta Key | Your Observer

 At Morton’s Market on Siesta Key, like many grocery stores around the state, water has been in high demand.
 The store ran out of water two days in a row, and continues to try to truck it in.

-“People are looking for water,” he said.
+“People are looking for water,” said Todd Morton, the owner of the store.
 “They’re taking pretty much anything we have.”

 Logan said by this point, she has a routine.